Table of Contents

 What Is a Twin Home?

 A twin home is a conjoined double home that serves as two homes, each on a separate property.
 It shares a center wall which creates two different houses for two separate groups of people.
-A typical twin home looks like two homes have been glued together and seamed down the middle.
+A typical twin home looks like two homes that have been glued together and seamed down the middle.

 This style of home is more affordable than a typical home without disrupting the privacy of a private residence.
 It’s not the same as a duplex, which we’ll discuss next.